Landscapers, Hardscapers, and Landscape Architects

 Any time you see a landscaper hauling around loads of gravel, top soil, or heavy machinery, they are most likely a hardscaper landscaper.

-When selecting which landscaper to hire then, make sure you have the correct sub type.
+When selecting which landscaper to hire then, make sure you have the correct type.
 Someone who does a lot of tree trimming will be great at the maintenance side of things but will have little to no experience necessarily with building a retaining wall.
-They may have had a decade or more of experience building patios but have no idea how to trim a hedge to perfection.
-Here at Triton Landscaping, we specialize in hardscaping.
+Someone may have had a decade or more of experience building patios but have no idea how to trim a hedge to perfection.
 Ensure you are paying for the right expertise and experience!